dterletskiy/qemu_eauger/docs/system/arm/cpu-features.rst

 ================

 CPU features are optional features that a CPU of supporting type may choose to implement or not.
+QEMU provides two different mechanisms to configure those features:

-In QEMU, optional CPU features have corresponding boolean CPU proprieties that, when enabled, indicate that the feature is implemented, and, conversely, when disabled, indicate that it is not implemented.
+1. For most CPU models, optional CPU features may have corresponding boolean CPU proprieties that, when enabled, indicate that the feature is implemented, and, conversely, when disabled, indicate that it is not implemented.
 An example of an Arm CPU feature